ICT Resilience Testing

-DORA consultancy - helping financial institutes across the UK and Europe.
+ICT Resilience Testing - DORA consultancy helping financial institutions across the UK and Europe.

 Anni Roenkae, Multicolored Abstract Illustration